Here is a list of herbs and their corresponding categories to refer to when concocting your own personalized tea blends.

 It is important to buy top quality organic herbs whenever you can.
 The fresher and more vibrant they are, the more vitality they offer you when you consume them.

 For those of you on a budget, purchasing your herbs in bulk quantities can help you to save money, so you can focus on getting the best possible available.
-Online company's like Mountain Rose Herbs (our personal favorite), Banyan Botanicals and Starwest Botanicals offer many selections in large amounts.
+Online company's like Mountain Rose Herbs (our personal favorite), Banyan Botanicals and Starwest Botanicals offer many selections by the pound.

 Some of the best herbs are the ones that are harvested fresh from your own garden or wild landscape.
 We are huge supporters of growing many of these common herbs as well as the more rare species.
 Strictly Medicinals is a great online company that offers many of the more rare seed and plant starts.